lgkiemde/lgkiemde/README.md

-- 👋 Hi, I’m @lgkiemde
+- 👋 Hi, I’m Lisa Kiemde
-- 👀 I’m interested in coding, math, data justice, healthcare, and basic activism.
+- 👀 I’m interested in coding, math, data justice, healthcare, and being with my family.
 - 🌱 I’m currently learning coding, MIS, GIS, and data analytics.
 - 💞️ I’m looking to collaborate on projects for class.
+I am in two classes that are currently using Github.
+So I'm hoping my repositories won't look too messy.
 - 📫 How to reach me... email me.

 <!---